abeusher/simplediagrams_docs/docs/presentation-mode.rst

 ----------------

 You can control the presentation window in a few ways.

-* Presentation Window controls in main window
+* Presentation Controls dialog in main window
 * Shortcut keys in presentation window
 * Hidden control buttons in presentation window